OPA Use Cases in Terraform

 tflint

 tflint has a Custom Plugin feature.
 It requires development in the Go language.
-The following repository is a plugin for evaluating OPA Rego via the Go plugin.
+The following repository is a plugin for evaluating OPA Rego via a Go plugin.

 0.5.0